King Richard (film): Plot

 Coach Rick Macci travels to California to see the girls play.
 Impressed, he takes the girls on, and the family relocates to Florida to train at his facility.
-Richard surprises Rick by reiterating that the girls will not play juniors, instead training and attending school like normal little girls.
+Richard surprises Rick by reiterating that the girls will not play juniors, instead training and attending school like normal teenagers.

 In the ensuing three years, questions arise from the media and from Rick about Richard's strategy with the girls and his desire for media exposure.
 Venus tells Rick that she wants to turn pro.
 Richard reluctantly agrees, but later reneges, worrying that she will suffer a similar fate to Rick's pupil Jennifer Capriati, who is allegedly suffering from burnout and has been arrested for drug possession.

 The decision strains Richard's relationships with Venus, Brandy, and Rick.
 After an argument with Brandy, he reconciles with Venus, agreeing to let her play in the upcoming Bank of the West Classic in Oakland.
 Before the tournament, the family meets with a Nike executive, who offers them a major sponsorship deal worth 3 million dollars.
 Rick urges them to accept, but the family collectively agrees to decline, believing that once Venus begins to play she will attract more lucrative offers.

 Venus initially struggles in her first professional match against Shaun Stafford, but eventually triumphs.
 She comes in as a heavy underdog in her next match against top-seeded Arantxa Sánchez Vicario.
 Venus takes the first set and leads in the second before Vicario takes an extended bathroom break, an apparent act of gamesmanship.
 Sánchez Vicario recovers to win the second set and the match.

 Richard and Brandy comfort a dejected Venus, telling her to be proud.
 As the family leaves the stadium, a large crowd of supporters is waiting to cheer her on, and Rick tells Richard that several major shoe companies are anxious to meet with Venus.